System Wide Considerations

 Take the following system-wide considerations into account to develop unsupervised AMP systems using the OpenAMP framework.

-The OpenAMP framework implicitly assumes master-slave (remote) system architecture.
-The topology for the master-slave (remote) architecture should be determined; either star, chain, or a combination.
+The OpenAMP framework implicitly assumes a host controller to remote system architecture.
+The `topology<topology-work-label>`for this architecture should be determined; either star, chain, or a combination.
 The following figure shows some simple use cases.

-Case 1 — A single master software context on processor 1 controlling life cycle and communicating with two independent remote software contexts on processors 2 and 3, in star topology,
+Case 1 — A single host controller software context on processor 1 controlling life cycle and communicating with two independent remote software contexts on processors 2 and 3, in star topology,

-Case 2 — Master software context 1 on processor 1 brings up remote software context 1 on processor 2.
-This context acts as master software context 2 for remote software context 2 on processor 3, in chain topology.
+Case 2 — Host controller software context 1 on processor 1 brings up remote software context 1 on processor 2.
+This context acts as the host software context 2 for remote software context 2 on processor 3, in chain topology.

 Determine system and IO resource partitioning